AlexanderBeckerman/ThirdEyeHA/README.md

 To build and run the program, you need to have GStreamer and CMake installed on your machine.

-<h2>Compiling and running </h2>
+<h2>Compiling</h2>

-For compiling, I attached a CMakeLists file that will build the project.
-Compile the project using the following commands:
+I attached a CMakeLists file that will build the project.
+To build the project you can use the build_project.sh script for Linux or build_project.ps1 script for Windows, those will build the project for you.
+Alternatively, you can build the project yourself using the following commands:

 ~~~~~
 $ mkdir build